stepmuel/stepmuel.github.io/_posts/2019-05-18-lz4-decompression.md

 The graphic above shows the bytes within a *sequence*.
 A LZ4 compressed *block* contains one or more sequences.
 A sequence contains new bytes to add to the output (literals included in the sequence) and a copy instruction (to output previous bytes again).

 The first byte starts with a *token*, which consists of two 4-bit nibbles.
 The first (high) nibble contains the number of literals `nLiterals`.
-If the nibble is "full" (maximum value), the value "swaps over" to a new byte.
-As long as the nibble or the following bytes contain their maximum value, the next byte is also part of the sum.
+If the nibble is "full" (maximum value = 0xF = 15), the value "flows over" to a new byte.
+As long as the nibble or the following bytes contain their maximum value (= 0xFF = 255), the next byte is also part of the sum.

 The token and (optional) `nLiteral` summands are followed by the given number of byte literals, which are added to the output buffer.

 The copy instruction starts with a 16-bit little endian `offset`, indicating how far back in the output buffer we have to go to find a match for the next output.
-That value is followed by the overflow summands of the `matchLength` value, which is constructed like `nLiterals`, but with an additional constant summand of 4 (`minmatch`).
+That value is followed by the overflow summands of the `matchLength` value, which is constructed like `nLiterals`, but with an additional constant summand of 4 (= `minmatch`).
 The match is copied to the output buffer.

 This process repeats up to the last sequence, which ends with a literal and contains no copy instruction.